MythTV/smolt/smoon/README.txt

 Then go to the smoon directory and edit sample-dev.cfg to your liking.

+Install python-turboflot TurboGears.noarch and MySQL-python :

+# yum install python-turboflot TurboGears.noarch MySQL-python

-Then launch smoon from the smoon directory :
+Then launch smoon :

  $ python start-hardware.py sample-dev.cfg

-A smoon server is now running at http://127.0.0.1:8080/ .
+A smoon server show now be running at http://127.0.0.1:8080/ .

 ------------